SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 | ActiveModeInterval    | uint32 | min 300    | minimum interval in milliseconds the server will stay in active mode |
 | ActiveModeThreshold   | uint32 | min 300    | minimum amount of time in milliseconds the server typically will stay active after network activity when in active mode |

-These configurations can be changed by modifying the values within `sl_matter_icd_config.h` or within the settings of the `matter_icd` component.
+These configurations can be changed by modifying the values within `sl_matter_icd_config.h` or within the settings of the `matter_icd_management` component.

 ```cpp
     #define SL_IDLE_MODE_INTERVAL = 600     // 10min Idle Mode Interval